 - choose a balanced baseline asset allocation for inherent stability

 - carefully tilt this asset allocation to improve the risk profile

 - aim for low-frequency rebalancing

-All these rules are all interrelated and depend on each other: Starting with a well-behaved baseline asset allocation enables us to keep the leverage up, and to get away with infrequent and relatively subtle adjustments to the portfolio.
+All these rules are interrelated and depend on each other: Starting with a well-behaved baseline asset allocation enables us to keep the leverage up and to get away with infrequent and relatively subtle adjustments to the portfolio.
 Further, limiting ourselves to 2x leverage allows us to keep things simple, while more leverage would require more sophisticated management.
 The 2x leverage is what inspired the portfolio's name: Say hello to Dos Equis.